vipulgupta2048/talkswith2048/README.md

 I instead released a newsletter, [Mixster x Mixtapes](https://buttondown.email/vipulgupta2048)

 # Google Summer of Code with 2048
 In my college years, I had the pleasure of contributing and participating in [Google Summer of Code 2018 with Sugar Labs](https://github.com/vipulgupta2048/mygsoc) and with [The Scrapy Project in 2019](https://github.com/vipulgupta2048/mygsoc).
 These projects have taught, helped make me who I am.
-Even after the projects have finished, I still continue to volunteer with Sugar Labs focusing on Outreach efforts and playing an active part in their Google OSS programs.
+Even after the projects have finished, I continue to volunteer with Sugar Labs focusing on Outreach efforts and playing an active part in their Google OSS programs.
 I contribute code frequently to ScrapingHub and The Scrapy Project.
 These were good times indeed.

 <img src="gsoc.jpg" height=380 width=540 align="middle">